About Amma

 • And the list goes on and on and on—all over the world.

 For me and thousands of others, Amma is the Sat-Guru.
-She is the spiritual master who really sees us.
-She sees our truest Self, and also sees how that Self is designed to manifest in the world.
+She is the spiritual master who sees us.
+She sees our most authentic Self, and also sees how that Self is designed to manifest in the world.
 She sees our potential.
-The way that Amma operates on us is very deep.
+The way Amma operates within us is very profound.
 She isn’t overly concerned about giving us little glimpses, or awakenings; although these glimpses can occur often in Her presence.
-Amma is going for the root cause of our separation.
+Amma is going to the root cause of our separation.
 She is pulling out the “me” from our existence; that center individual that is so absorbed with itself.
 It is this central “me” that keeps us from knowing and living as the Self, our true essence.
 Amma knows that spiritual experiences are inspiring, yet she will not give them if she knows the ego will cling to them.
 She also will not give us big congratulations if we have an awakening, because that would only make the ego feel better about itself.
-The only time I remember her giving me any sort of approval, was when I have gone through intense and terrifying periods of surrender, when the ego had been let go of.
-She whispered “good girl” in my ear, and that was it.
-No big deal.
+The only time I remember her giving me any approval was when I had gone through intense and terrifying periods of surrender, when the ego had been let go of.
+She whispered “good girl” in my ear, and that was it—no big deal.

 Amma sees the perfect jewel within us.
 She sees our potential, and She cuts and shapes us to bring out the brilliance of what She sees.
 This is not always an easy process.
-There may be times we feel we want to die, because the ego cannot see its own survival in what it is going through.
+There may be times we feel we want to die, because the ego cannot see its survival in what it is going through.
 And that’s the good news!
 There have been many moments when I have seen that my process, the stripping away, is the only thing I truly want.
-I must live this life authentically to feel deeply connected to the love that is guiding this life.
+I must live this life authentically to feel deeply connected to the love that guides it.

 I have a lot of faith in my relationship with Amma.
-I have given myself over to that relationship, which is the relationship with the supreme Self, in order that the process can go as deep as it possibly can.
-Amma tells me that I will always have a Master, and I interpret this in many ways, one of which is that the process will never ever end.
-We are always being pushed to the edge of what we know.
-If we can cooperate with that, we will be led to our deepest potential, which is never ever realized, because it is continually deepening as well.
+I have surrendered myself to that relationship, which is the relationship with the supreme Self, so that the process can unfold as profoundly as possible.
+Amma tells me that I will always have a Master, and I interpret this in many ways, one of which is that the process will never end.
+We are constantly being pushed to the edge of what we know.
+If we can cooperate with that, we will be led to our deepest potential, which is never fully realized, because it continually deepens as well.
 Consciousness is not a stagnant experience; it is also expanding, deepening, and exploring its own nature.

-The work of a Sat-Guru, a true one, is much different that an ordinary spiritual teacher.
+The work of a Sat-Guru, a true one, is much different from that of an ordinary spiritual teacher.
 Amma works so much deeper than anyone I have ever encountered, and I have sat with enough teachers to know the difference.
-Most of Amma’s teachings are shared in deep silence, as She transmits a powerful force of purifying love into those of us that are open enough to receive it.
+Most of Amma’s teachings are shared in profound silence, as She transmits a powerful force of purifying love into those of us who are open enough to receive it.

-Only those that are open and humble can receive this pure, Divine Love.
+Only those who are open and humble can receive this pure, Divine Love.
 It is the image of a chalice of nectar flowing into an empty cup.
 We must be empty of what we think we know.
-This is real spiritual humility.
-Divine love works on a level that may not be recognizable at first.
-We might not be seeing any changes in ourselves.
-We may be in a hurry to awaken, and we may want special spiritual experiences to convince ourselves of our advancement.
-If none of these experiences happen we may get discouraged, or we may think that we will never be free of our “stuff.”
-We may think that it is all too difficult, and wonder, ‘What’s the point of all this?’
+This is genuine spiritual humility.
+Divine love operates on a level that may not be immediately recognizable.
+We may not notice any changes in ourselves.
+We may be in a hurry to awaken, and we may want extraordinary spiritual experiences to convince ourselves of our advancement.
+If none of these experiences occur, we may become discouraged or think that we will never be free of our “stuff.”
+We may feel that it is all too difficult, and wonder, ‘What’s the point of all this?’

 The Sat-guru knows what She is doing.
-She is rendering our ego harmless, so that it is out of the way and that it won’t corrupt our process.
-The ego really wants to awaken too, and often times it will hold onto any “advancement” that it feels it is acquiring.
+She is rendering our ego harmless, so that it is out of the way and won’t corrupt our process.
+The ego wants to awaken, too, and often it will hold onto any “advancement” that it feels it is acquiring.
 This is very dangerous to our journey.
-Amma makes sure this doesn’t happen, and sometimes She is very firm about it.
+Amma makes sure this doesn’t happen, and sometimes she is steadfast about it.
 She needs to be.
-This is why it is so essential to have an extremely strong relationship with the Divine, whether it be in the form of the guru, or spiritual teacher, or the formless presence which is beyond our own experience of our self.
-Our relationship must endure, so that it can take us beyond what the ego thinks it needs and wants.
+This is why it is so essential to have a robust relationship with the Divine, whether it be in the form of a guru, spiritual teacher, or the formless presence that is beyond our own experience of ourselves.
+Our relationship must endure so that it can take us beyond what the ego thinks we need and want.

 My gratitude for Amma is beyond words.
-I cannot imagine having the courage to go through the level of surrender that has been necessary without her precise guidance and loving support.
+I cannot imagine having the courage to undergo the level of surrender that was necessary without her precise guidance and loving support.
 Each time I am with Amma, She looks at me deeply, letting me know that She knows precisely what is happening.
-This allows me to recognize that it is exactly what I want, deep down inside my Self.
+This allows me to recognize that it is exactly what I want, deep down within myself.
 I will always have Amma as my master.
 She is the Sat-Guru, and She is my Mother.
 She lives in my heart and breathes me.
-She is my own True Self, reflecting back radiant Love, and She belongs to us all.
+She is my True Self, reflecting radiant Love, and She belongs to us all.

 Om Amriteshwaryai Namah!